 TODD-AO - opened March 15, 1968 - not a roadshow engagement

-Dimension 150 at the Egyptian: A 1968 remodeling increased the screen size to 75 feet (some accounts say 90') for a D-150 system installation.
-The 1955 TODD-AO installation had left much (but not all) of the sides of the proscenium and the stage in place.
+Dimension 150 at the Egyptian: A 1968 remodeling increased the screen width to 75 feet for a D-150 system installation.
+The 1955 TODD-AO remodel had left much (but not all) of the sides of the proscenium and the stage in place.

 In the new round of renovations the remains of the proscenium as well as the stage were removed and the orchestra pit was covered.
 The new screen went almost to the theatre's back wall.
 A new projection booth was installed on the main floor.
 The remodel was accomplished in six weeks.

 The D-150 screen being installed.
-It's from the
+It's a photo on

 slightly larger view | screen fully installed

 Dimension 150 was a process developed by Dr. Richard Vetter and United Artists Theatre Circuit.
 It involved extreme wide angle camera lenses, a screen and masking system and projection lenses designed to give a sharp image on a deeply curved screen.

 It was installed in many UA roadshow houses (such as Cinema 150 in Seattle) as well as venues operated by other circuits.
 The Rosemary Theatre in Ocean Park was used as a test house for the process.